srosato/clipr/README.md

 ## Features

+- **Merge** - Combine multiple MP4 videos into one
   - Automatically finds MP4 videos modified in the last 7 days
-- Interactive selection with checkbox interface
+  - Interactive multi-selection with checkbox interface
   - Shows file size and modification date for each video
-- Uses ffmpeg for fast, lossless merging (no re-encoding)
+  - Fast, lossless merging (no re-encoding)

+- **Split** - Divide an MP4 video into multiple parts
+  - Interactive single video selection
+  - Specify number of parts to split into
+  - Optional prefix for output filenames
+  - Custom base name for output files
+  - Fast, lossless splitting (no re-encoding)

 ## Installation